YouHaveTrouble/minecraft-optimization/README.md

 Recommended top picks:
 * [Paper](https://github.com/PaperMC/Paper) - The most popular server software that aims to improve performance while fixing gameplay and mechanics inconsistencies.
 * [Tuinity](https://github.com/Spottedleaf/Tuinity) - Paper fork that includes even more high-performance patches.
-* [Purpur](https://github.com/pl3xgaming/Purpur) - Tuinity fork focused on features and the freedom of customization.
+* [Airplane](https://github.com/Technove/Airplane) - Tuinity fork that aims to further improve server performance.
-* [Airplane](https://github.com/Technove/Airplane) - Tuinity fork that aims to further improve server performance. **Note: Airplane is mainly made out of micro-optimizations, most of which don't really give any noticeable gains at all outside of extreme circumstances.
-The few features that do actually change the game often do so in unexpected and unwanted ways, the most notable one being DEAR.
-The Airplane team and community as a whole, have also been known to be negative towards end-users.**
+* [Purpur](https://github.com/pl3xgaming/Purpur) - Airplane fork focused on features and the freedom of customization.
 You should stay away from:
 * Yatopia - "The combined power of Paper forks for maximum instability and unmaintainablity!" - [KennyTV's list of shame](https://github.com/KennyTV/list-of-shame).
 Nothing more to be said.
 (Moreover, the project has been discontinued.)
 * Mohist - "Mohist is programmed to be malicious, game-breaking, and very unstable!" - [Reasons why you shouldn't use it](https://essentialsx.net/do-not-use-mohist.html)
-* Any paid server jar that claims async anything - 99.99% chance of being a scam.
+* Any paid server JAR that claims async anything - 99.99% chance of being a scam.
-* Bukkit/Craftbukkit/Spigot - Extremely outdated in terms of performance compared to other server software you have access to.
+* Bukkit/CraftBukkit/Spigot - Extremely outdated in terms of performance compared to other server software you have access to.
 * Any plugin/software that enables/disables/reloads plugins on runtime.
 See [this section](#plugins-enablingdisabling-other-plugins) to understand why.

 ## Map pregen